bainsy88/Ibm-Containers-Labs-Denmark/2-Running-Docker-Images-in-IBM-Containers.md

   ```

-  Note that the `IMAGE ID` column did not change for the Mongo OR let-chat image.
+  Note that the `IMAGE ID` column did not change for the MongoDB or Let's Chat image.
 Since we are not modifying the image, but rather simply giving it another name, the `IMAGE ID` stays the same and allows us to reuse the existing container image as-is.

 2. Now that your images are tagged in the correct format, you can push them to your private registry on Bluemix.
 This allows the IBM Container service to run your container images on the cloud.

-  Push your Mongo image to your Bluemix registry:
+  Push your MongoDB image to your Bluemix registry:
   ```
   $ docker push registry.eu-gb.bluemix.net/[NAMESPACE]/mongo
   The push refers to a repository [registry.eu-gb.bluemix.net/[NAMESPACE]/mongo] (len: 1)